hfried/GoCHR/README.md

        gochr trace [-o output-file][input-file]

-Evaluates/ Trace the evaluation of Constraint Handling Rules and prints the relult.
+Evaluates/ Trace the evaluation of Constraint Handling Rules and prints the result.

 If no input-file is specified, input is read from stdin.